What Is Wellness?

 Stress and Wellness

 The connection between wellness and stress is a powerful one, and stress has short and long-term effects.
 The lack of wellbeing can create much disease and destructive tendencies in the mind and body.
-Poor wellbeing can look like a lack of night’s rest and excess worrying.
+Poor wellbeing can look like a lack of night’s rest and excess worry.
 Physical symptoms of stress affect wellbeing by involuntary weight gain or weight loss, digestive problems and hormonal problems.
 People can lose hair and develop skin conditions in response to distress.

 Stressful emotions can stem from trauma, grief, unhealthy relationships, and poor self-esteem.
 Individuals can be exposed to toxic people and unstable home environments and react in damaging ways.
 As a result, some can cope in unhealthy ways, threatening their sense of wellness.
 Examples of unhealthy coping methods from stress include: